qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 # Logging Configuration

-The logging configuration of Gitea mainly consists of 3 types of components:
+The logging configuration of RIA Hub mainly consists of 3 types of components:

 - The `[log]` section for general configuration
 - `[log.<mode-name>]` sections for the configuration of different log writers to output logs, aka: "writer mode", the mode name is also used as "writer name".